MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ## 17568:    NA 2012-11-30     2355
 ```

-To compactly display internal strucuture of a `data` object (i.e. data structure, variable naming scheme, classes etc.) `str()` function was used:
+To compactly display internal strucuture of the data (i.e. data structure, variable naming scheme, classes etc.) `str()` function was used:

 ```r